-The problem is aggravated by the fact that a young man is normally required to build an own house when he wants to get a family.
+The problem is aggravated by the fact that a young man is normally required to build his own house when he wants to get a family.

-Still there are some alternatives to above mentioned building methods which are less known within Uganda which involve the use of adobe, improved wattle and daub or compressed earth bricks.
+Still, there are some alternatives to the above-mentioned building methods which are less known within Uganda which involve the use of adobe, improved wattle and daub or compressed earth bricks.
 These types of earthen architecture – if well mastered – achieve the construction of affordable, durable and aesthetic housing solutions while reducing the deforestation problem and using locally available materials.

 Rukararwe Partnership Workshop for Rural Development is mainly dealing with compressed earth blocks (CEB) as an alternative to fired bricks and has so far constructed several classroom blocks and dormitories for schools and also some private buildings.
 Our organization has a skilled and experienced team for building and training, working at the promotion of the technology.